-This course will take place at the School of Government in Chapel Hill, NC, from 9am - 4pm.
+This class will take place in person at the School of Government from 9am - 4pm.

 If you are a local government professional who is actively managing social media accounts on behalf of your local government, this program is for you.
 As a government organization, how do you establish and grow your social media presence with an eye toward efficiency and effectiveness?
 How can you use Facebook, Instagram, and other platforms to inform and engage your community?
 How does the First Amendment apply to government-operated social media accounts and when does it prevent you from deleting comments or blocking users?
 When can government employees be disciplined for their speech on social media?
 What’s the line between an “official” account and a “personal” account on social media?